react-cosmos/react-cosmos/docs/dev/esModules.md

 2. Node ES modules are backwards compatible and [can import CommonJS modules](https://nodejs.org/api/esm.html#interoperability-with-commonjs) by design.
 3. CJS or ESM, the Cosmos source requires compilation before publishing anyway because of using TypeScript.

+> WHAT IS MORE IMPORTANT: Supporting ESM fixtures without requiring users to have webpack or a bundler installed.
+> **This means react-cosmos/src/renderer should be published as ESM above all.**
+> Moreover, running the Cosmos server without webpack or another bundler plugin should serve a \_renderer.html page with a pure ESM renderer JS entry point that contains a map to all user fixture files.

-That said, converting the compiled code to ESM is advantageous because:
+That said, converting Cosmos' compiled code to ESM is advantageous because:

 1. All non-server Cosmos code would run natively in the browser without requiring bundling.
 Not sure if we'll ever want to load the Playground unbundled, but **allowing users to use unbundled ESM for fixtures is of interest**.
 This requires at least the fixture helpers to be published as ESM instead of CJS (browsers don't support CJS interop like Node).
 2. Server-side APIs like `getFixtures` could be called in ESM packages (with type: "module" in package.json).
 Even though ESM can import CJS, Cosmos would would still crash in this environment due to usage of CJS features like `__dirname` or `require.resolve` (**LATTER CLAIM REQUIRES VALIDATION**).